GregNicholas/air-quality/README.md

 There is an attempt to fetch local data on page load.
 If the option to choose location is clicked, the drop down to select country, state, city will appear in order as each one is selected.

-The info card for the desired location should be color coded based on the current air quality, and include a custom message</p>
+The info card for the desired location should be color coded based on the current air quality, and include a custom message

+Heart icon on info card to save the location.
+If saved locations exist, the user can open a drop down list to select from them.</p>

 ## Built With